zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 * The file can contain one or more services defined under the `services:` node.

 * Each service has a service ID.
 In this example, the service ID is `petstore`.
 The service id is used as a part of the request URL towards the Gateway.
-It is removed by the gateway when forwarding the request to the service.
+It is removed by the Gateway when forwarding the request to the service.

 * The service can have one or more instances.
 In this case, only one instance `http://localhost:8080` is used.